-5. Retailer to Retailer Sales
+Retailer to Retailer Sales

 Retailer to retailer sales are generally subject to business tax.
-However, transfers of tangible personal property from a retailer to another retailer for consideration that does not exceed the cost of the tangible personal property including freight and storage costs, and transportation costs incurred is not defined as a sale and is not subject to business tax.
-These type sales are often accommodation sales.
+However, transfers of tangible personal property from a retailer to another retailer for consideration that does not exceed the cost of the tangible personal property including freight and storage costs, and transportation costs incurred are not defined as sales and are not subject to business tax.
+These types of sales are often accommodation sales.
 For example: